 Holiday Receptions - Public funds may be used for all costs (other than the cost of alcoholic beverages) involved in the President's official holiday receptions.
 Public funds may not be used to pay for other Faculty and Staff parties held at either on or off-campus sites.

-Food - Food may be purchased to carry out an official University purpose.
+Food - Food may be purchased to carry out an official University function.
 Normally, meals for University employees are their own personal responsibility.
 However, in certain limited circumstances, meals may be provided for University staff.
-Generally, food costs may be reimbursed for official meetings involving outside guests only.
+Generally, food costs may be covered for official meetings involving outside guests only.
+This does not include vendor demonstrations.
 The connection with University business must be very carefully drawn on the voucher, and the expenditure must have prior approval of the Dean in the academic areas and in the non-academic areas by a Vice President.

-Employees who are expected to work closely with students may be reimbursed for their expenses involved in attending formal student dinner.
+Employees who are expected to work closely with students may be reimbursed for their expenses involved in attending formal university function for a student dinner.
 Also, employees who as a part of their official duties must attend community lunches or dinners may be reimbursed for the costs of attending.
-However, the expense for a spouse or personal guest may not be reimbursed.
+However, the expense for a spouse or personal guest is not a reimbursable expense.